shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 Look for the `app-release.apk` file - it should be located in the build folder path here: `build/app/outputs/apk/release/`.
 Once you find this .apk file, copy or move it to the root directory of your GIT repo that you created to turn in assignments for this class.

-If you don't have a CINS467 GitHub repo, go use the Generate GitHub Repo form on www.bryancdixon.com to request one.
+If you don't have a CINS467 GitLab repo, go to Canvas to see the instructions for generating a Git Repo for this class.

 You will submit all the assignments for this class to separate branches on your CINS467 repo.
 You can keep building on the same app for the future submissions as well, just adding the required new features to it, or you can build separate apps in the same directory.